 Crowns & Owls

 London collective Crowns & Owls shot this advert for Wieden & Kennedy Tokyo client Nike Korea.
 Entitled ‘You can’t stop us’ it symbolises ‘ the story of Shim Suk-hee; the gold medalist speed skater and national icon whose bravery in confronting her experience with systematic physical, sexual and mental abuse within 2019 South Korean sport’.

 They actually built the tunnel inside South Korea’s largest indoor ice rink.

 Nescafé Hong Kong has a new animated advert for canned coffee.
 It was directed by Yojiro Arai, formerly of Studio Ghibli worked with a a Japanese team for the best part of a year to provide the authentic backdrop of Hong Kong and you can see it in the details, from the estate agent windows to the money plant in an office lobby.
 (H/T via the Mad Man blog (HK)).

 Lovely case study of an ad by luxury brand Loewe.
 This was a Christmas film without the cliches of John Lewis et al. It is an interesting mix of analogue skills which reflect the craftsmanship that luxury good brands like Loewe have in their DNA.

-Jeremy Fleming, the current director of GCHQ gave a presentation for the online Cheltenham Science Festival.
+Jeremy Fleming, the current director of GCHQ gave a presentation for Imperial College and it is very similar to one he gave to the online version of the Cheltenham Festival.
 Unsurprisingly coronavirus offered an opportunity for hackers.
 It is interesting that he goes to talk about privacy and data protection on contract tracing apps.
 He doesn’t provide a concrete answer.